 I initially published this recipe back in 2016, but after testing it once again I thought it needed a facelift with a few new photos and helpful information.
 Since this is my go-to breaded baked fish recipe, I thought it would be nice to share some of my tips to help you if you want to give it a try in your own kitchen.

-Before I talk about cooking cod in the oven, I want to mention that in the past I have also made this recipe with haddock and it worked beautifully.
+Before I talk about cooking cod in the oven, I want to mention that in the past I have also made this recipe with haddock and pollock and it worked beautifully.

 I picked cod here, because (1) it was on sale, (2) I love that it carries the flavoring agents (in our case, homemade fish breading) so well, and (3) it is so soft and flavorful after it is baked.